About Vetiver Essential Oil

 - Relieves spasms (blend with Marjoram and Roman Chamomile)

-The essential oil of Vetiver has been said by some practitioners of Chinese Medicine to clear heat from both the mind and body, and simultaneously calm and uplift the spirit.
+This oil has been said by some practitioners of Chinese Medicine to clear heat from both the mind and body, and simultaneously calm and uplift the spirit.
 It has been used by aromatherapists to calm and ground an over-active mind and to balance and restore the mind that has been exhausted by stress, over-work, or especially, trauma.

 Research Links for Vetiver Essential Oil